armeentalwandi/MediaPlayer/README.md

 # MediaPlayer
-A Windows Media Player which all functionality to play mp4 videos.
+A Windows Media Player which all functionality to play mp4 videos made with Java.